neeraj-395/qmac/README.md

 # Qmac
-An implementation of the Quine-McCluskey algorithm for Boolean function minimization, written in C.
+An implementation of the Quine-McCluskey Algorithm for Boolean function minimization, written in C.

 ## 📦 Features